renaissance-publishing/renaissance/src/chapters/27-powers.md

 - **Effect:** You can use your own intrinsic magic to control (and fortify) your own life processes.
   - While sustaining this power, you receive a +20 bonus to checks to Endure Physical Hardship.
   - While sustaining this power, you gain +1 Armor.

+### Parry with the Sheath

+Useful for more than just holding the weapon.

+- **Requires:** 10 Ranks in Fray, 10 ranks in Melee Combat
+- **Action:** Reaction
+- **Effect:** When you are attacked in melee, as a reaction, you can add +20 to your defense check.
+  - You are considered to be armed while defending in this way.
+- **Clarification:** You must declare the use of this power before you roll your defense.
+Normally, you get one reaction per "turn-cycle".
+This power is useful any time you defend, whether you're using fray, taking the full defense action, moving evasively, parrying, or doing something else.
+- **Special:** To use this power, you must name a sturdy item that you are carrying, that you could grab quickly; good candidates include sheathes, walking sticks, and cooking pans.
+  - The GM must approve of this choice.
+  - If you critically fail on your defense, you drop the item you picked.

 ### Pilot